GSA/digitalgov.gov/content/news/2022/09/2022-09-15-the-18f-engineering-sandwich-for-cloud-based-web-apps.md

 source: 18f
 date: 2022-09-06 16:06:00 -0500
 kicker: Application Development
-title: The 18F Engineering Sandwich for Cloud Based Web Apps
+title: The 18F Engineering Sandwich for Cloud-based Web Apps
-deck: **The 18F Engineering Sandwich for Cloud Based Web Apps**&mdash;18F Engineering is often thought of as a technology shop, but that's too broad.
+deck: "**The 18F Engineering Sandwich for Cloud-based Web Apps**&mdash;18F Engineering is often thought of as a technology shop, but that's too broad.
 There are very few technology choices we actually make at the project level, so, more often than not, we combine a limited set of technologies to make our applications.
+To explain this, we'll use the metaphor of a sandwich shop."
+summary: **The 18F Engineering Sandwich for Cloud-based Web Apps**&mdash;18F Engineering is often thought of as a technology shop, but that's too broad.
+There are very few technology choices we actually make at the project level, so, more often than not, we combine a limited set of technologies to make our applications.
 To explain this, we'll use the metaphor of a sandwich shop.
-summary:
 # See all topics at https://digital.gov/topics
 topics:
   - 18f